why-jay/fucq/README.md

 Every operation requires only one I/O to and from Redis, minimizing I/O overhead.

 - Adding N items takes O(N) time
-- Fetching all N items in queue takes O(1) time with Redis but O(N) time because of deserialization
+- Fetching all N items in queue takes O(1) time with Redis, but O(N) time because of deserialization
 - Everything else is O(1).

 ##Install